-YA LGBT set in South Africa due for release December 19, 2013 from Harmony Ink.
+YA contemporary novel set in South Africa from Harmony Ink Press

 Fifteen-year-old Treasa Prescott thinks she’s an alien.
 She doesn’t fit in with the preppy South African private school crowd and feels claustrophobic in her own skin.
 Treasa is worried she might spend life as a social pariah when she meets Gabriel du Preez.
 Gabriel plays the piano better than Beethoven, has a black belt in karate, and would look good wearing a garbage bag.
 Treasa thinks he’s perfect.
 It might even be love, as long as Gabriel doesn’t find out she’s a freak.